fishylunar/mewo-portal/README.md

 nom run preview      # Preview production build npm run deploy       # Deploy via Docker Compose
 ```
-To use the deploy script you need a docker-compose.yml file!

 ## 🐳 Deployment

 ### Using Docker